Winter Theme and Centers for Preschoolers

 Crafts are always fun and an excellent resource to help preschoolers develop their creativity and fine motor skills.
 Some ideas I have for you today are:

-• Candy Cane Stamping: you just need candy canes, and white, light blue, medium blue and dark blue tempera paint.
-Have the children unwrap the candy canes, press them against tempera paint in winter colors and then into a piece of paper, to create a unique artwork.
+- Candy Cane Stamping: you just need candy canes and white, light blue, medium blue, and dark blue tempera paint.
+Have the children unwrap the candy canes, press them against tempera paint in winter colors, and then into a piece of paper, to create a unique artwork.

-• Tissue Paper Winter Suncatchers: cut out two pieces of clear contact paper for each child and small tissue paper squares in winter colors, and place them in a basket.
+- Tissue Paper Winter Suncatchers: cut out two pieces of clear contact paper for each child and small tissue paper squares in winter colors, and place them in a basket.
 Tape one piece of contact paper to the table sticky side up for each child and place the tissue paper basket in the middle.
 Have the children stick tissue paper squares in the contact paper.
 When they finished, cover each creation with the other piece of contact paper.
-Then use the outline of a candy cane, snowman, Santa Claus, ornament, stocking and bell to trace on the contact paper with a permanent marker, and cut outside the line.
-Use hole puncher to make a hole on the upper end, put a piece of string and hang the suncatchers in front of a window, to enjoy the pretty colors.
+Then use the outline of a candy cane, snowman, Santa Claus, ornament, stocking, and bell to trace on the contact paper with a permanent marker, and cut outside the line.
+Use a hole puncher to make a hole on the upper end, and put a piece of string. and hang the suncatchers in front of a window, to enjoy the pretty colors.

 Music and Movement